A vegetarian recipe for porcini risotto: creamy, earthy and emboldened with aromatic garlic and thyme. Serves 4.

 Have you heard of Menu Next Door?
 It's an initiative that kicked off in Brussels, last year, and has since spread to London and Paris.
 What Menu Next Door does is allow for foodies, home cooks and amateur chefs to share their culinary creations with their neighbours and friends.
 Pretty neat, huh?

 Eat low on the food chain (because it's better for our environment!) with protein and fibre-loaded chickpeas!
-This recipe utilises fruit and veges that are readily available in the summertime (because seasonal is also better for our environment AND our health) and will energise and nourish you with its plentitude of wholeness and lack of modification.
+This recipe utilises fruit and veges that are readily available in the summertime (because seasonal is also better for our environment and health).

 It's the third day of June and I have not seen a peep of sun for a week.
 The Seine has swollen, engulfing the devoid sidewalks that line it, and the Louvre and Musée d'Orsay have closed their doors as a precautionary measure to protect the art and history they house.

 Today I tried my hand at Alain Ducasse's double-baked cheese soufflé with parmesan cream recipe.
 It was good.
 Like, really good.
-If you're a fan of Parmigiano-Reggiano and Comté then you won't regret all the cream and butter and cheese involved in this dish (much).
+If you're a fan of Parmigiano-Reggiano and Comté then you won't regret all the cream and butter and cheese involved in this dish.

 Perfect for our seasonal change: a gently spiced salad that finds balance between the heartiness of spiced rice and lentils and the tart freshness of pomegranate and mint.